natiki/abp/docs/en/Getting-Started-AspNetCore-MVC-Template.md

 ## Getting Started With the ASP.NET Core MVC Template

-This tutorials explains how to create a new ASP.NET Core MVC web application using the startup template, configure and run it.
+These tutorials explains how to create a new ASP.NET Core MVC web application using the startup template, configure and run it.

 ### Creating a New Project